Geodesics with one self-intersection, and other stories: Introduction

 In this paper we consider a number of at first apparently unrelated questions.

 First, we study the set of closed geodesics with a single self-intersection (Section \ref{geodonegen}).
-We show that any such geodesic is contained in an embedded pair of pants (Theorem \ref{pantsthm}) and use that observation together with estimates on the length of the geodesic in terms of the lengths of the boundary components of the pair of pants (Theorem \ref{pantlength}) and results of M.~Mirzakhani to show that the number of geodesics with a single self-intersection and length bounded by $L$ on a hyperbolic surface $S$ is \emph{asymptotic} to $L$ raised to the dimension of the Teichmuller space of $S.$ As a side observation we find that on any hyperbolic surface any curve with one self-intersection has to have length at least $2\acosh 3$ (this is attained for a thrice punctured sphere.
+We show that any such geodesic is contained in an embedded pair of pants (Theorem \ref{pantsthm}) and use that observation together with estimates on the length of the geodesic in terms of the lengths of the boundary components of the pair of pants (Theorem \ref{pantlength}) and results of M.~Mirzakhani (see \cite{mirzakhcurves,rivinmirzakh}) to show that the number of geodesics with a single self-intersection and length bounded by $L$ on a hyperbolic surface $S$ is \emph{asymptotic} to $L$ raised to the dimension of the Teichmuller space of $S.$ We extend this result to the growth rate of \emph{one-multicurves} -- systems of pairwise-disjoint curves exactly one of which has a single self-intersection.
+As a side observation we find that on any hyperbolic surface any curve with one self-intersection has to have length at least $2\acosh 3$ (this is attained for a thrice punctured sphere) -- this result should be compared with related results of J. Hempel obtained in \cite{hemptrace}.
+Using a different technique (based on \cite{mcrivin1,mcrivin2}) we show that the number of elements shorter than $L$ in the $\mcg(T)$ orbit of a bouquet of two geodesic circles (where $T$ is a punctured torus) is asymptotic to $cL^2$ -- see Theorem \ref{asympeight}.

-In the case of the punctured torus, we succeed in extending McShane's identity to the set of all geodesics with one self-intersection, thus: